Challenging UK perceptions of lucernes

 Artémis | Forage

-Despite being a highly nutritious form of forage for livestock, lucernes are some of the most underrated and underutilised forage crops in the UK.
-Combining good digestibility with high proteins, lucernes can be used for grazing and are also ideal for silage production – providing excellent milk yields and daily live weight gains.
+A highly nutritious form of forage for livestock, lucernes are some of the most underrated forage crops in the UK.
+Combining good digestibility with high proteins, lucernes are used for grazing and are also ideal for silage production – providing excellent milk yields and daily live weight gains.

 Barenbrug's Artémis is the number one lucerne on the French ‘Liste A’ and the highest yielding lucerne variety every produced.
 Ideal for use in the UK, Artémis is popular in countries across Europe with similar conditions to our own.
 Offering excellent winter hardiness and outstanding resistance to nematodes and diseases, Artémis scores 9 for persistency and can last for up to five years when well managed.

 Commenting on Artémis the Head of Agriculture at Barenbrug UK, said: “Lucernes are a popular forage crop worldwide and are widely used in many countries including France.
 With a reputation for thriving in sunny conditions, lucernes have largely been overlooked on this side of the Channel.
 Worried about growing conditions and whether or not seeds will take and survive, many farmers opt for ‘safer’ forms of forage crop.
 In this regard, Artémis has the potential to be a real game changer.
 Growing very well under dry conditions, Artémis will thrive in southern parts of the UK, but will also perform well in colder parts of the country – particularly in areas where the soil is free draining and deep.
 In addition, Artémis is made using a special seed coating system, patented by Barenbrug, which can help improve establishment and increase forage production.”